chrisryan91/PP4/README.md

 ## Concept

-When researching Application Programming Interfaces (APIs), I chanced upon an interesting Recipe Search API provided by [EDAMAM](https://www.edamam.com/).
-The provider offers different APIs but the Recipe Search was useful in developing my idea as it could be the basis of where I retrieved recipes from for my blog.
+When researching Application Programming Interfaces (APIs), I found an interesting recipe search API provided by [EDAMAM](https://www.edamam.com/).
+The provider offers different services but the recipe search tool was useful in helping shape my project.
+It could be the basis of where I retrieved recipes from for my blog.
 If offers 2.3 million different recipes, 500+ web resources and many different types of filters.

 Last September I was staying in a remote guesthouse with very little ingredients and I was wondering what recipes I could make with what little I had.
 Given the location of the guesthouse, I could not make it to the nearest shop or supermarket.
 I was reminded of this time when I found the EDAMAM API and read the documentation regarding it's filtering system.
 It server as the basis of my blog concept.
 As well as this I have a very bad habit of throwing food away.
 I do not use things up and often forget I have food stuff lying around - oftentimes I buy an ingredient when I already have some.
-I've been scolded in the past by this from friends who chastise me for my wastefulness.
 I decided to combine these general ideas and concepts when considering what I should build for my project.
 Ireland is estimated to generate 1.1 million tonnes of food waste per year, according to the [Environmental Protection Agency](https://www.epa.ie/publications/circular-economy/resources/nature-and-extent-update-15th-June.pdf)

 ## Development

 ### User Stories

-1. As a site user, I can search for so that I can find a recipe to eat.
+1. As a site administrator I can create, read, update and delete so that the blog's content can be managed.
-2. As a site user, I can search with ingredients, tag names or cuisine types so that I can find a list of recipes.
+2. As a site user I can use the search the recipe blog so that I can find recipes.
-3. As a site user I can see my user profile so that I can see my details.
+3. As a user I can search with ingredients, tag names or cuisine type so that I can see a list of recipes.
 4. As a site user I can view a list of paginated recipes so that select the recipe details.
-5. As a user I can submit recipe reviews so that the admin can add a recipe review to the blog.
+5. As a Site User I can click on a recipe so that I can see the details.
-6. As a site user I can register an account so that I can leave a comment, rating and like.
+6. As a site administrator I can approve or disapprove comments and recipes so that I can filter content.
-7. As a Site User I can click on a recipe so that I can see the details.
+7. As a site user I can see my user profile so that I can see my details.
-8. As a site administrator I can approve posts so that the blog is populated.
-9. As a site administrator I can create, read, update and delete so that the blog's content can be managed.
+8. As a site user I can register an account so that I can leave a comment, rating and like.
-10. As a site administrator I can approve or disapprove comments and recipes so that I can filter content.
+9. As a user I can submit recipe reviews so that I can add a recipe review to the blog.
-11. As a site user and administrator I can view the comments on a recipe so that see what is being talked about.
+10. As a site user and administrator I can view the comments on a recipe so that see what is being talked about.
+11. As a administrator I can approve posts so that the blog is populated.
-12. As a site user and administrator I can view the rating and number of likes/upvotes on each recipe so that I can determine the best and popular ones.
+12. As a site user and administrator I can view the rating and number of likes on each recipe so that I can determine the best and popular ones.

 User Stories are tested in: [Testing.md](Testing.md)